*Now known as

 Lawyer Wil Florin was driving to a meeting with several attorneys and professional wrestler Hulk Hogan about the highly publicized car crash involving Hogan’s son.

 On the way, Florin’s iPhone rang.
-It was Jim Leavitt, who had football coach, and suddenly found himself in need of a good attorney.
+It was Jim Leavitt, who had been fired that day as the University of South Florida’s football coach, and suddenly found himself in need of a good attorney.

 So Florin changed plans, drove to Leavitt’s house and checked on the other meeting by cell phone.
 Before long, Florin had filed a lawsuit on Leavitt’s behalf, criticizing USF for a “biased, flawed and legally unsupportable” investigation that led to the firing.